FCC Will Also Order States To Scrap Plans For Their Own Net Neutrality Laws - Slashdot

 "Pray I don't alter it any further."

-Obligatory Robot Chicken (Score:2)
+Obligatory Robot Chicken (Score:3)

 https://www.youtube.com/watch?... [youtube.com]